 - filtration and removal of waste products from the blood

-- regulating the levels of sodium, potassium, chloride and bicarbonate in the body – aiding in homeostasis
+- regulating the levels of sodium, potassium, chloride, and bicarbonate in the body – aiding in homeostasis

 - Maintaining a balanced pH level

-Vitamin D levels in the body, particularly the active form of 1,25 – dihydroxycholecalciferol has a great potential in predicting early signs of kidney disease as there is a direct relationship between the two.
+Vitamin D levels in the body, particularly the active form of 1,25 – dihydroxycholecalciferol has great potential in predicting early signs of kidney disease as there is a direct relationship between the two.
 If the kidneys are not functioning to par they are not able to provide the body with a source of metabolic vitamin D. This not only affects the integrity of the joints and bones of an individual but also the immune system, lipid metabolism, regulating insulin resistance and protecting the nervous system.
-Low levels of vitamin D can also lead to malnutrition and weakness in the body as a decrease in serum vitamin D levels increases the probability of having protein in urine.
+Low levels of vitamin D can also lead to malnutrition and weakness in the body as a decrease in serum vitamin D levels increases the probability of having protein in the urine.

 Kidney disease and failure can be sudden, therefore it is important to make sure that the body is regularly checked on and that when Vitamin D blood serum levels are checked, the functioning of the kidney is taken into account.

 About half of the world’s population does not receive enough sunshine (UVB radiation) to produce Vitamin D naturally year-round, this has resulted in an estimated 1 billion people being deficient in the hormone.
 Deficiency in vitamin D increases the risk factor in mortality, this makes it a crucial nutrient to supplement with on a daily base.
 Furthermore, if one is experiencing issues with either the liver or kidneys it is crucial to make sure the one is supplementing with vitamin D3.